Click on a question to quickly jump to it’s answer :

 Yes.
-Access roads to private lodges are suitable for all weather access.
+Access roads to private lodges are suitable any vehicle with reasonable clearance.
 To protect the ambiance of the reserve, owners are encouraged to use custom game viewing vehicles when traversing around the reserve.
-For this purpose lockup garages are provided near the main gate where these vehicles can be kept and where private cars can also be left.
+For this purpose, lockup garages are provided near the main gate where these vehicles can be kept and where private cars can also be left.

 Who will construct my private lodge?

 A professional team of builders and engineers will build each lodge under the supervision of a registered architect.
 This team can be a client’s own contractors or the developer’s team of contractors, depending on the clients requirements and availability at the time.
 The entire process is monitored by the Estate architect to ensure compliance with standards and other regulations.
 The developer offers a full turnkey service from purchase, through construction, to occupation of your Private Site.
 Utilising this service is optional.

 Who will clean and maintain my private lodge?

 Maintenance of each lodge or home is the responsibility of the owner of such stand.
 However, the Estate staff are available to do cleaning and maintenance on request of the owner.
 Domestic staff may be available on request when owners are in residence and cleaning can be arranged before your arrival.

 What about maintenance of my game viewing vehicle?

 As game-viewers typically do not accrue high mileages, arrangements can be made for cost effective and collective servicing to be done periodically on site for all the vehicles.